 AppDamon will pause the startup of the plugin until the conditions have been met.
 In particular, apps will not have their initialize() functions run until the conditions have been met.
-These two sets of conditions operate independently.
-If you want the same behavior during both startup scenarios then you need to include both sets of conditions in the configuration file and make them the same.
-Each set of conditions takes the same format, and there are 3 types of conditions.
-Currently each condition block supports only one of each type of condition.
+Each set of conditions takes the same format, and there are 3 types of conditions: